maxhbr/LDBcollector/md/LAL-1.3.md

                             "Debian Free Software Guidelines",
                             {
                                 "tag": "NeutralJudgement",
-                                "contents": "This license is currently unstettled whether it is DFSG-free" }
+                                "contents": "It is currently unstettled whether this license is DFSG-free" }
                         ]
                     ]